Our SDH Director

 During the era of the Vietnam War, Cunningham learned kempo under the guidance of these two

-of Juneau the basics in the martial art of the natural fist law and self-defense; the student
+of Juneau the basics in the martial art of the natural fist law, empty hand methods, and self-defense; the student following was mostly police and military and they trained at the local Alaska Army National

 Guard Armory.